Jessica E. Washington, LCPC

 From that moment on, I dedicated myself to pursuing extensive training to help people of all ages with diverse concerns.
 Beyond my clinical internship and two residencies, I draw from years of experience working with adolescents, adults, and families experiencing a wide range of issues and varying difficulties.
 Today, I offer counseling to people who are battling mood disorders, managing anxiety disorders, and healing from traumatic experiences.
 This includes helping people experiencing grief and loss, relationship conflicts, and low self-esteem.

 Whether you are dealing with conflicts with others, or conflict within yourself, I am here to help you find a path forward.
 Throughout my work in community-based settings and private practice, I’ve helped countless individual clients like you face challenges with effective action.
 You can expect a safe and welcoming environment that allows you to be yourself at all times.
 I am here to provide insight, support, compassion, and hope along your journey.

 You can feel confident and fulfilled.
 Let's discover how I can help.
 Reach out to schedule your first appointment.
 When you call our scheduling line, our Intake Coordinator can answer any questions you might have.
-To schedule your first appointment, call 312-715-8234, or email [email protected].
+To schedule your first appointment, click on this link or email [email protected].
 I'm here for you.

 More About Jessica

 - All people are capable of change living life to the fullest